arcsecond-io/oort/docs/index.md

 ### File extensions

+All non-hidden files found in the watch folder or one of its subfolder will be uploaded.
+Files can have an extension or not (for instance `README` files will also be uploaded).

-**Oort support XISF and FITS files, zipped or not.** Oort will accept files with the following FITS filename extensions:
+As for the data, **Oort support XISF and FITS files, zipped or not.**
+Oort will accept files with the following FITS filename extensions:

 `.fits`, `.fit`, `.fts`, `.ft`, `.mt`, `.imfits`, `.imfit`, `.uvfits`, `.uvfit`, `.pha`, `.rmf`, `.arf`, `.rsp`, `.pi`